ChinTzu/WebAPI-Angular/README.md

 Server and Client are completely seperated.

-Please visit the wiki for more details.
+Please visit the Wiki of this project for more details.

 ### Project Organization
 The solution is organized in three parts, the first one is the server side that consists of a collection of .Net Core Web APIs that access SQLite database through Entity Framework Core.
 The second part is Identity server 4 as an OpenID-Connect Authentication server.
 The third part is an Angular 8 single page application that manages all the user interactions and calls the .Net Web APIs.